 Watermelons are a favorite treat during hot summer days.
 It's pretty natural to want to share a treat with your friends—your equine friends included.
 While rinds don't taste that great to us (unless you pickle them or cook them in a stir-fry), your horse will probably crunch them down with zeal.
 But are those watermelon rinds safe for your horse to eat?
 The answer is yes.
-In small quantities, watermelon rind is OK.
+In small quantities, watermelon rind is fine.
 Your horse can eat the ripe part, too, seeds and all.
 Some may not like melon, while others will be wild about it.

 Fruit Sugars in Watermelon